-The Bahl Center for Metabolomics and Imaging will provide state-of-the-art technologies and facilities for world-class researchers.
+The Bahl Center for Metabolomics and Imaging provides state-of-the-art technologies and facilities for world-class researchers.

-The Center will be equipped with its own cyclotron and two positron emission tomography (PET) scanners.
+The Center is equipped with its own cyclotron and two positron emission tomography (PET) scanners.
 It will have facilities for developing new radiotracers as well as a manufacturing facility for producing and analyzing human grade radiotracers.